lgp171188/launchpad/lib/lp/registry/stories/milestone/xx-milestone-add-and-edit.rst

 Milestone bug subscriptions
 ---------------------------

-To receive email notifications about bugs pretaining to a milestone, we can create structural bug subscriptions.
+To receive email notifications about bugs pertaining to a milestone, we can create structural bug subscriptions.

     >>> user_browser.open("http://launchpad.test/firefox/+milestone/1.0")